betheden/hebrew-grammar/content/adverb.rst

 Biblical Hebrew does not contain many words that are classified directly as adverbs.
-However, many different kinds of words have potential to function as adverbs, including :ref:`infinitive_absolute`,
+However, many different kinds of words have potential to function as adverbs, including an :ref:`infinitive_absolute`, an
 :ref:`adjective`,
-and even
+or even a
 :ref:`noun`.
 Many adverbs in Biblical Hebrew have the potential to serve multiple functions.
 For example, כֹּה can function as an adverb of place, an